seanmtracey/cloudflare-todo-tutorial/README.md

 For this tutorial, we're going to use [Cloudflare KV](https://developers.cloudflare.com/workers/learning/how-kv-works/), a key-value data store.

 But what is a key-value data store?
 Well, databases come in many shapes and sizes.
 Some are structured like tables, others like documents.
 A key-value data store is a type of database which allows you to store a **value** against a given **key**.
-Each **key** in the datastore is unique, and the **value** can be updated and modified as we like.
+Each **key** in the data store is unique, and the **value** can be updated and modified as we like.

-Some examples of key-value datastores are Redis, DynamoDB or Azure Cosmos, but we're going to use Cloudflare KV.
+Some examples of key-value data stores are Redis, DynamoDB or Azure Cosmos, but we're going to use Cloudflare KV.

 Cloudflare KV is globally accessible and utilises Cloudflare's expansive global network to deliver data with incredibly low latency, so it's perfect for storing and retrieving a list of things we want to do for our to-do list.